andykrohg/cs-workshop-scoreboard-client/README.md

 ```

 You're all set!
 In a moment, the scoreboard should display your name and start tracking your progress.
 Head over to the [workshop guide](https://www.rosaworkshop.io/rosa/4-setup_idp/) to get started.

+## Want to build a scoreboard client for a different workshop?
+Check out the development guide [here](DEVELOPMENT.md).